 • There has been more diversity in the female division with even those four mega-multi-champs ranging from 5’5″ Lenda Murray (8 titles) to 5’9″ Cory Everson (6 titles).

 When it comes to the Mr. Olympia, the numbers are remarkably consistent.
 A male height that is average to slightly above (in America) has been the ideal for bodybuilding success in open divisions.
 It’s aesthetically pleasing.
 Observers don’t recognize it as unusually short or tall.
-It also provides a large enough skeleton for a Mr. O to carry a lot of lean muscle (240-300 lbs.) without appearing stocky, as shorter, heavier competitors often do.
-On the other hand, the skeleton is not so large that a competitor is unable to fully fill it out and he looks lanky or unbalanced, as is often the case with men over 6′.
+It also provides a large enough skeleton for a Mr. O to carry a lot of lean muscle (now 240-300 lbs.) without appearing stocky, as shorter, heavy competitors often do.
+On the other hand, the skeleton is not so large that a man is unable to fully fill it out and he looks lanky or unbalanced, as is often the case with men over 6′.